How we assess your application

 Offers may also be conditional on other, non-academic, conditions such as the receipt of a satisfactory Disclosure and Barring Service check.

-If you have any questions about your offer you should contact the Admissions Service directly via our Applicant Information Desk (AiD).
+If you have any questions about your offer you should contact the Admissions Service:

-Applicants are usually invited to an Applicant Open Day once they have been offered a place.
-This is an opportunity for you to meet some of the staff and students, and find out more about the course you have applied for and about the University.
+Applicants are usually invited to an Applicant Day once they've been offered a place.
+This is an opportunity for you to meet some of the staff and students, and find out more about the course you've applied for and about the University.
 Some departments will invite you to come to Sheffield before making you an offer, to assess your qualities and discuss your application.

 We recognise that there may be occasions when applicants wish to make a complaint about the way in which their application has been treated.
 Where applicants feel they may have a cause for complaint, they are invited to consult our formal Appeals and Complaints Procedure for Applicants.